dspeyer/dspeyer.github.io/magic.md

 Skill ranks gained via Borrow or Bestow skill do not stack with actual ranks, but do with other bonuses such as skill focus.
 If a feat that can be taken multiple times and stacks with itself is gained this way, the magical and natural feats stack if and only if the donor has strictly more copies of the feat.

-If Borrow or Bestow Skill is maintained for 30 days, the skill becomes permanent and nonmagical.
+If Borrow or Bestow Skill is maintained at least 8 hours a day for 30 days, the skill becomes permanent and nonmagical.
+Skills gained this way are capped by class levels, just like normal skills.

 # Metamagics